25th Sunday in Ordinary Time (C)

 Hence, worldly prudence — the stuff of political calculation — needs a spiritual counterpart enlightened by faith and elevated by the Holy Spirit.
 A Dominican priest speaking from the Thomist tradition puts it this way, “Christian prudence is ever at odds with the wisdom of the world.
 For example, it does not judge things solely by the satisfactions or pleasures they afford, nor the material gains they bring.
 [For] Christian prudence also sees things in the light of faith.
 And it makes sure they do not obscure or lead away from our eternal goal.
 It is ever mindful of the question asked by St. Bernard….: ‘What is the value of this for eternity? ’” (Paul A. Duffner; https://www.rosary-center.org/ll51n2.htm).

-Which brings me to the manager in today’s parable who won praise from his wealthy boss for dealing with a little matter of honesty: The master commended that dishonest steward for acting prudently (G).
-Really?
+Which brings me to that manager in one of Jesus' parables who won praise from his wealthy boss for dealing with a little matter of dishonesty by cheating his boss even more.
+The parable ends with the remarkable statement: The master commended that dishonest steward for acting prudently (G) Really?
 I don’t think Aristotle would approve!
 And then Jesus goes and adds his praise: For the children of this world are more prudent in dealing with their own generation than are the children of light!
-(G).
-Not sure Augustine or Thomas would approve there either!
+(G) Not sure Augustine or Thomas would approve there either!
 But is that the point?
 For while it may sound like Jesus is condoning theft, the interpretation Luke provides sends us in another direction.

-So in the days ahead as decisions are made about matters of good and evil, life and death, time and eternity, God and Mammon -- we need more than ever to hear Paul’s admonition to Timothy: Beloved: First of all, I ask that supplications, prayers, petitions, and thanksgivings be offered for everyone, for kings and for all in authority that we might lead a quiet and tranquil life in all devotion and dignity.
+So in these days when decisions — personal and political — are made about matters of good and evil, life and death, time and eternity, God and Mammon -- we need more than ever the prudence of the martyrs who understood what the right course of action was in their resistance to evil.
+And when our faith commitments do not match up with the policies and programs of politicians we believe are opposed to the gospel— and who are threatened by their hostile rhetoric — at the least we need to hear Paul’s admonition to Timothy: First of all, I ask that supplications, prayers, petitions, and thanksgivings be offered for everyone, for kings and for all in authority that we might lead a quiet and tranquil life in all devotion and dignity.
 This is good and pleasing to God our savior, who wills everyone to be saved and to come to knowledge of the truth (II).
 Who lives and reigns, forever and ever.
 Amen.

 Intercessions (Joe Milner; The Sunday Web Site)